jparraporcar/crypto-dashboard-frontend/README.md

 export const allSpotTickerNames='xxx'
 ```

-3. **AWS Secrets Configuration:** You need to set the appropriate AWS secrets in your GitHub repository.
-These secrets should include `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` which correspond to your AWS account.
+3. **AWS Secrets Configuration:** It is necessary to set the appropriate AWS secrets in the GitHub repository.
+These secrets should include `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` corresponding to the AWS account.

-This project uses GitHub Actions for its CD pipeline.
-The actions are triggered on each push to the main branch.
-The workflow is defined in the `.github/workflows/main.yml` file and consists of the following steps:
+This project employs GitHub Actions for its CD pipeline.
+The actions are triggered with each push to the main branch.
+The workflow, defined in the `.github/workflows/main.yml` file, consists of the following steps:

-1. **Setup:** It sets up a job that runs on the latest Ubuntu version and uses Node.js version 16.x.
+1. **Setup:** A job is established to run on the latest Ubuntu version, utilizing Node.js version 16.x.

-2. **Install Dependencies:** It installs all the dependencies using `npm ci`.
+2. **Install Dependencies:** All dependencies are installed using `npm ci`.

-3. **Build:** It creates a production build of the app using `npm run build`.
+3. **Build:** A production build of the application is generated using `npm run build`.

-4. **Deploy:** Finally, it deploys the application on AWS using Serverless Framework.
-It installs the `serverless-finch` plugin and deploys the frontend without asking for confirmation.
-The AWS credentials are provided as secrets.
+4. **Deploy:** The application is subsequently deployed on AWS via the Serverless Framework.
+The `serverless-finch` plugin is installed and the frontend is deployed without the need for confirmation.
+AWS credentials are supplied as secrets.

-5. **Website:** Navigate in the "Static website hosting" within the AWS S3 section and find the link to the deployed website
+5. **Website:** In the "Static website hosting" section within AWS S3, the link to the deployed website can be located.

 ## Features

-1. **Token Selection**: Upon signing up and logging in, users are provided with a list of all tokens that can be traded on Binance.
+1. **Token Selection**: Upon completion of signup and login, users are presented with a list of all tokens that are tradable on Binance.

-2. **Timeframe Selection**: Users can select their preferred timeframe to analyze the token's performance.
+2. **Timeframe Selection**: A preferred timeframe for token performance analysis can be selected by the user.

-3. **Window Length for Statistical Indicators**: Users can select the window length for which they want the statistical indicators to be calculated.
+3. **Window Length for Statistical Indicators**: The window length for the calculation of statistical indicators can be selected by the user.

-4. **Statistical Indicators**: Once the tokens have been chosen, users are guided to a screen where they can choose various statistical indicators, including:
+4. **Statistical Indicators**: Upon selection of the tokens, users are directed to a screen where various statistical indicators can be chosen, including:

 - **Moving Multiple of Price**:
     <br />